 - Have a favorite show or sports game to watch on TV?
 Do some exercises while watching.

-- Get a fitness tracker.
-It will let you know when to get up and move.
-The Fitbit Blaze encourages walking 250 steps every hour.
+- Get a fitness tracker – this is what I have – I think it’s both stylish and functional.
+It can let you know when to get up and move.
+A great schedule could be walking 250 steps every hour.
 The awesome thing is it only takes about 2-3 minutes to walk 250 steps.
 So easy to do.
 You can even walk it by walking about the house a couple times!

 - Purchase a laptop/iPad holder such as this one to attach to your treadmill or exercise equipment to easily multi-task!